ayushmam81-ui/Web-Application-Security-Portfolio/labs/reflected-xss-html-context.md

 ### 4. Remediation Strategy
 To secure this application against Reflected XSS:
 1. **Output Encoding:** Implement context-aware output encoding.
 All user-supplied data must be converted into safe HTML entities before being rendered in the browser.
-2. **Input Validation:** While not a complete defense, validating input against a strict allow-list can prevent unauthorized characters from reaching the server[cite: 3].
+2. **Input Validation:** While not a complete defense, validating input against a strict allow-list can prevent unauthorized characters from reaching the server.